CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 ### Task 2: Power BI Dashboard

+In this task you will, use the environment URL, configure the Production and Governance dashboard in Power BI Desktop, connect it to Dataverse, and review reports.
+Publish the dashboard to your workspace to monitor tenant-wide adoption, app usage, and environment activity.

 #### Get the environment URL
 You need the URL of the Power Platform environment where the CoE Starter Kit is installed.
 Power BI connects to Dataverse tables in that environment.